 As a teaching museum, the Wellin has worked to activate its holdings to engage the curiosity of students, faculty, staff, and the community, and advance interdisciplinary learning by introducing new ideas and perspectives to classroom conversations.

-In 2022, the Wellin will celebrate its ten-year anniversary.
-A special exhibition, Dialogues Across Disciplines, will feature a selection of artworks acquired through gifts and purchases over the last decade.
+In 2022, the Wellin celebrated its ten-year anniversary.
+A special exhibition, Dialogues Across Disciplines, features a selection of artworks acquired through gifts and purchases over the last decade.
 The exhibition highlights the museum’s ongoing commitment to building a globally representative collection that is reflective of the academic and cultural richness of Hamilton College.

 Tracy L. Adler